 Glossary of Alzheimer's Disease Terms

-Autonomy: A person's ability to make independent choices.
+Competence: A person's ability to make informed choices.

 Computed (axial) tomography (CAT or CT) scan: A powerful X-ray that makes detailed pictures inside your body.

 Deficits: Things that are lacking.
 With Alzheimer’s, this means physical and mental skills that a person has lost, has trouble with, or can no longer do.

 Delusion: A false idea that someone firmly believes and won’t give up even when someone shows them proof that it’s not true.